Subject Curriculum Maps

 The school has consulted with parents in relation to the DfE’s statutory guidance on relationships education, relationships and sex education and health education.

-Castilion Primary is teaching the requirements of the National Curriculum for Science:
+Castilion Primary is teaching the requirements of the national curriculum for Science:

 The content set out in this guidance covers everything that primary schools should teach about relationships and health, including puberty.
 The national curriculum for science also includes subject content in related areas, such as the main external body parts, the human body as it grows from birth to old age (including puberty) and reproduction in some plants and animals.